Play around with the Chaos game!

 Advanced example - The Corcoran Attractor:

-# put these in the initialization code pane
+# Put this chunk in the initialization code pane

 setTargetsCount(12)